Interdisciplinary Studies (IDIS)

 Prerequisite: Limited to Social Studies Teaching, History Emphasis comprehensive majors and Middle Childhood-Early Adolescence majors.

-• Coordinating Department: Education for Equity and Justice.
+• Coordinating Department: Education Studies

 This course intends to influence teachers' abilities to understand the nature of the social studies in relation to the integration of the social sciences and the humanities with the goal of influencing civic competence.